GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## `pass` Statement

-Null operation that does nothing when executed.
-Useful by placing it where the code will be placed but hasn’t been written yet.
+The `pass` statement is a null operation that does nothing when executed.
+This comes useful by inserting it where the code will be placed but hasn’t been written yet.

 # **PYTHON: ITERABLE OBJECT**

-Not just its simplicity that makes Python language useful, its iterable object is powerful and flexible than any other programming language.
-While C++ has a iterable object called "array", Python has four iterable object that has same features but with slightly different properties.
+Not just its simplicity that makes Python language useful, its iterable object is powerful and flexible than any other programming language can provide.
+While C++ has a iterable object called *array* and *vector*, Python has four iterable object that has same features but with slightly different properties.

 ## Iterable Object